 However, poor aftercare practices could still lead to other complications like jewelry rejection and the dreaded piercing bumps.

 Luckily, aftercare isn’t difficult.
 It only requires diligent care and patience.
 Here’s a quick guide to piercing aftercare and how to keep your new piercings safe during healing.

-Just like any open wound, keeping your body piercing clean prevents infection and ensures that your healing process goes smoothly.
-Once or twice a day, clean your piercing in three easy steps:
+Just like any open wound, keeping your body piercing clean ensures that your healing process goes smoothly.
+Two to three times a day, clean your piercing in three easy steps: